ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the oblivious gateway resource.
 The content of this request is copied from the client.
 An oblivious relay resource MAY reject requests that are obviously invalid, such as a request with no content.
-The Oblivious Relay Resource MUST NOT add information to the request without the client being aware of the type of information that might be added; see {{relay-responsibilities}} for more information on relay responsibilities.
+The oblivious relay resource MUST NOT add information to the request without the client being aware of the type of information that might be added; see {{relay-responsibilities}} for more information on relay responsibilities.

-When a response is received from the oblivious gateway resource, the Oblivious Relay Resource forwards the response according to the rules of an HTTP proxy;
+When a response is received from the oblivious gateway resource, the oblivious relay resource forwards the response according to the rules of an HTTP proxy;
 see {{Section 7.6 of HTTP}}.
-In case of timeout or error, the Oblivious Relay Resource can generate a response with an appropriate status code.
+In case of timeout or error, the oblivious relay resource can generate a response with an appropriate status code.

-In order to achieve the privacy and security goals of the protocol an Oblivious Relay Resource also needs to observe the guidance in
+In order to achieve the privacy and security goals of the protocol an oblivious relay resource also needs to observe the guidance in
 {{relay-responsibilities}}.

 An oblivious gateway resource acts as a gateway for requests to the target